OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 from this repository; deployment does not depend on them being available.

-The advanced flow additionally prompts for CTID, hostname, bridge, IPv4 DHCP or static addressing, optional static IPv6, cores, memory, and disk sizes.
-Static addresses must include their prefix, for example `192.168.1.184/24` and `2001:db8::184/64`.
+The advanced flow additionally prompts for CTID, hostname, bridge, IPv4 DHCP or static addressing, optional static IPv6, MQTT instance ID, cores, memory, and disk sizes.
+Static addresses must include their prefix, for example `192.168.1.184/24` and
+`2001:db8::184/64`.
 Gateways are optional.
 These network values can also be supplied with `--ip ADDRESS/PREFIX`, `--gateway ADDRESS`, `--ip6 ADDRESS/PREFIX`, and `--gateway6 ADDRESS`; `--ip dhcp` and `--ip6 none` are the